 An exciting opportunity exists for students at AUD to earn academic credit toward their degree by participating in university-sponsored courses abroad.
-Previously offered under the name International Study Tour, course abroad destinations have included New York, Paris, Milan and Florence.
-A student may only receive credit (three hours) toward graduation for one course abroad seminar.
+A student may only receive credit (three hours) toward graduation for one AUD Global seminar.
 In order to register for a second course abroad, a student must obtain the written approval of the Dean of the School of Arts and Sciences.
 Academic credit will be granted and a grade assigned for the second course abroad, but not in fulfillment of degree requirements.